-“What’s wrong?” the leader of the pack asked, calm and in control.
+“What’s wrong with you?” the leader of the pack asked.

 “You howl every single night and wake me up!”

-“Some animals sleep in the day, and some at night,” the wolf said with a smile.
+The wolf grinned.
+“Some animals sleep in the day, and some sleep at night.”
 Then he turned to the wolf pack.
-“We were made for the night, weren’t we boys?”
+“We were made for the night, weren’t we, boys?”